sejungkwak/connect-4/README.md

     ![Win rate error](documentation/bugs/bug-tofix.png)

-  - Reason: Adding another arithmetic operator of `* 100` after the `toFixed()` method caused the issue.
+  - Reason: This is a well-known issue related to [floating-point arithmetic](https://floating-point-gui.de/).
+I used the `toFixed()` method to avoid it.
+However, I added another arithmetic operator of `* 100` after `toFixed()`.
   - Fix: I moved the `toFixed()` method to the end of the operators after all the calculations are done.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/c3baa2b66fee59460e8a7f4bf4279773f9ff9300)

-- `keydown` event triggering twice
+- `keydown` event triggered twice

-  - Error: Pressing the left arrow or right arrow key made a helper disc move twice after the second game.
+  - Error: Pressing the left or right arrow key made a column indicator disc move twice after the second game.

     ![Bug: Keydown](https://media.giphy.com/media/TW3dAH71dJfSOaeWbi/giphy.gif)